kurtisturnbull/mazeR/README.md

 # mazeR
-A maze generator implemented in R.
+A simple maze generator implemented in R.